 In November 1991, the Bank changed its official name to Bank of Commerce.
 With the buyout of the majority interest of the First National Bank of Boston in 1993, Bank of Commerce was placed under complete Filipino ownership.
-As part of its growth plans, Bank of Commerce acquired Pan Asia Bank and purchased selected assets and liabilities of Trader's Royal Bank in 2001.
+As part of its growth plans, Bank of Commerce acquired identified assets and liabilities of Pan Asia Bank in 2000 and purchased selected assets and liabilities of Trader's Royal Bank in 2001.
 These takeovers significantly increased the Bank's presence in the banking industry.